raspine/vim-testdog/README.md

 vim-testdog
 =============
-### Creates unit test execution line ###
+### Creates unit test execution lines ###

 vim-testdog helps to create execution lines for unit test runners.

-Simply position your cursor somewhere inside your unit test method and call TestDogExec.
-TestDog will (hopefully) track down the parts needed to create a complete execution line for that unit test and add it to the system clipboard.
+Simply position your cursor somewhere inside your unit test method and call TestDogExecutable.
+TestDog will (hopefully) track down the parts needed and return a complete execution line.

 Example:
 ```